fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ## Define Period Blocks for the Chart

-Use the following attributes, to define period blocks in the chart:
+Use the following attributes, to define period blocks in the **spark charts**:

 * Specify the number of data points that each period block will encapsulate, using the `periodLength` attribute.